-Down at the beach, you’ll find some lovely colourful beach huts where people come to relax.
-If you fancy buying the one they usually start at around £50,000 each.
+Down at the beach, you'll find some lovely colourful beach huts where people come to relax.
+If you fancy buying one they usually start at around £50,000 each.

 There's also a massive expanse of sand to really stretch out and enjoy yourself.
 Just be aware of the tide as it can come in quickly and has left some people stranded on the sandbanks further out!